 In 2011, Mayhew’s approach paid dividends when the Lions won 10 regular-season games for the first time since 1995 and also earned a playoff berth for the first time since 1999.
 Only twice in the team’s previous 78 seasons had a Lions team won more than 10 regular-season games (11 in 1962 and 12 in 1991).
-Last season marked only the sixth time the team won 10 games in the regular season.
+It marked only the sixth time the team won 10 games in the regular season.

 MASTER OF TRADE

 Two of Mayhew’s trades generated additional first round draft picks in 2009 and 2010.
 It marked the first time in franchise history that the Lions have made two selections in the first round of the draft in back-to-back seasons.

 BUILDING THE CORE

-Stafford had one of the biggest breakout seasons ever last year when he set franchise passing records for yards (5,038) and touchdowns (41).
-He led the team to several comeback wins, including an NFL record three wins after trailing by 17+ points, four after training by 13+ points and two 20+-point comebacks in back-to-back-weeks.
-His performance earned him the AP Comeback Player of the Year award.
+Stafford had one of the biggest breakout seasons in 2011 when he set franchise passing records for yards (5,038) and touchdowns (41).
+He led the team to several comeback wins, including an NFL record three wins after trailing by 17+ points, four after trailing by 13+ points and two 20+-point comebacks in back-to-back-weeks.
+His performance earned him the 2011 AP Comeback Player of the Year award.